dolliars/heyheather/_posts/2019-04-06-building-a-shell-1.md

 ## So the workshop

-In the workshop I started out writing the [stage 1][gh-stage1] in C but that was a mistake.
+In the workshop I started out writing [stage 1][gh-stage1] in C but that was a mistake.
 This is because in the second step, we need to split the line that was input.
 Although C doesn't have .split().
 It does have `*strtok`, which would break a string into a series of tokens using a delimiter and would return a pointer to the first token found.
 And this is when I remembered that I actually don't know C because I haven't used pointers.
 Beyond knowing that it's a variable that stores the address in memory of another variable, I don't know what I'd do with it.
 I've read that it's used to dynamically allocate memory, but since I haven't done it yet it's still very abstract.
 Even if I did understand pointers though, there were other considerations that I wasn't aware